Emil Hagelberg

 Emil Alfons Hagelberg (25 August 1895 – 12 August 1941) was a Finnish modern pentathlete.
 He competed at the 1920 and 1924 Summer Olympics and placed seventh and 25th, respectively.
 He served as the Olympic flag bearer for Finland in 1920.

-Hagelberg was a career military officer who fought in World War I. He died in a Soviet air raid during the Continuation War in 1941.
+Hagelberg was a career military officer who fought in World War I and the Finnish Civil War, on the side of the Whites.
+He died in a Soviet air raid during the Continuation War in 1941.